 We focus on programs that have a measurable impact, promote volunteerism, and increase public awareness of lake issues.
-Many of our efforts are partnerships with state agencies and local and regional organizations.
-You can recommend new programs by contacting us at email@example.com.
+Many of our programs are partnerships with state agencies and local and regional organizations.

-Water quality affects humans, plants, and wildlife, making accurate information important for local land planning and resource protection.
-With the help of DES and local volunteers and environmental groups we conduct annual deep-water tests on the lake through the Volunteer Lake Assessment Program, known as VLAP.
-You’ll find more about this program, including test results, by accessing this link.
+Water quality affects humans, plants, and wildlife, making accurate data important for land planning and resource protection.
+With the help of DES, local volunteers, and environmental groups, we conduct annual deep-water tests on the lake as part of the Volunteer Lake Assessment Program.
+See test results here.